A skyrmion on a 30^3 grid with lattice spacing 0.2

 Find out more about the Skyrmion constructor in the API.

-By default the pion mass is set equal to (0,0,0,1).
+By default the pion field is set equal to (0,0,0,1), which is that of a vacuum skyrmion.
 So we next want to add some field structure to it...

 Rational Maps

 A complex rational map is defined by two complex valued polynomials; we call these the numerator p(z) and the denominator q(z).
-Given these polynomials, we can create a skyrmion from the (rational map approximation)[https://arxiv.org/pdf/hep-th/9705151].
+Given these polynomials, we can create a skyrmion from the [1].
 For example, the baryon number 3 tetrahedral skyrmion can be constructed as follows:

 p3(z) = sqrt(3)*im*z^2 - 1